 In fact, there aren’t many areas of the product that I’ve not written about.

 When I started working on Paligo projects, much of the content lacked detail.
 Some articles would tell users what to do and what features to use, but without explanations of how to get to the relevant settings.
-So my main contribution has been to try and make sure each article works as a standalone piece.
+And sometimes without the necessary context regarding what you can actually achieve.
+So my main contribution was to add detail and try and make sure each article works as a standalone piece.